aserowy/docker2mqtt/README.md

   # level:

 mqtt:
-  # client_id is the id to unquily identify the sender
+  # client_id is the id to uniquely identify the sender
   client_id:

   # host is the remote hostname of your mqtt broker e.g. mosquitto